ivallesp/YNAB-reporter/README.md

 # YNAB reporter: a simple YNAB monthly reporting system
 This repository implements a small system for generating reports summarising You Need A Budged monthly movements and historical positions.
 The data is obtained using the YNAB API and the reports are generated using LaTeX.

+## Changelog
+__December 3rd, 2020__
+- Feat: add multi-budget functionality, with possibility of different currencies
+- Feat: add possibility to exclude categories of the calculations

 ## Getting started
 Follow the next steps to have the project running in your system: